 How to Use the EWG Dirty Dozen and Clean Fifteen Lists

-Is the Dirty Dozen is far from conclusive or a perfect system?
+Is the Dirty Dozen a conclusive or a perfect system?
 Absolutely not.
 You’ll find no shortage of articles debunking it.
 But as long as you understand its limitations, it can still be used as a simple way to help avoid decision fatigue and prioritize where you’re spending your money.